 There’s no increased risk of lung cancer associated with HRT, but combination EPT may increase the risk of dying from lung cancer.

 HRT can cause swelling or tenderness of the breasts.
-It can also make your breasts appear more dense on mammograms, which can make it harder to find cancerous cells.
-EPT may increase your risk of developing breast cancer.
+It can also make your breasts appear denser on mammograms, which can make it harder to find cancerous cells.
+HRT may increase your risk of developing breast cancer.

-ET can raise your risk of endometrial cancer.
+Estrogen therapy without progesterone can raise your risk of endometrial (uterine) cancer.
 HRT is usually not recommended for women who have had endometrial, ovarian, or breast cancer.

 HRT may cause bloating, fluid retention, and nausea.
 You may have a higher risk of developing gallstones or other gallbladder problems.

 For some women, an unpleasant symptom of menopause is urinary incontinence.
 You may lose a few drops of urine when you laugh, sneeze, or cough.
-EPT can sometimes exacerbate this problem.
-However, low-dose estrogen vaginal creams and suppositories may improve symptoms.
+Low-dose estrogen vaginal creams and suppositories may improve symptoms.